daattali/beautiful-jekyll/README.md

 #### How do I add a favicon to my site?

 Easy!
-Just place a valid `favicon.ico` (or another valid favicon image) in the root directory of your project.
+Just place a valid `favicon.ico` in the root directory of your project.
 And then wait!
 It can take a while to update.

 #### How do I move the blog to another page instead of having it on the home page?